bitzhuwei/CSharpGL/CSharpGL/readme.md

 ﻿# CSharpGL
-CSharpGL is a pure C# project that allows for modern OpenGL rendering in an Object-Oriented way.
+CSharpGL is a pure C# DLL that allows for modern OpenGL rendering in an Object-Oriented way.
 It meets common requirements in OpenGL rendering such as:
 * modern rendering using GLSL shaders and vertex buffer objects;
 * a winform control that wraps initialization of creating OpenGL context;